 Should Christians Give to Secular Organizations?

 Christians giving to secular organizations?
 It’s a harder question than you might think.
-Let’s tackle the easy one first: should a Christian give to an organization that is opposed to the faith—opposed to Christian values?
+Let’s tackle the easy one first: Should a Christian give to an organization that is opposed to the faith—opposed to Christian values?
 No brainer, right?
 If it is against the faith, don’t support it.

 On the other hand, what if the organization is morally neutral?
-They are neither for nor against Christian values.
-It is the soup kitchen that never shares the gospel.
-They just feed people.
+It is neither for nor against Christian values.
+It is the soup kitchen that never shares the gospel; they just feed people.
 Or it is the youth organization that simply encourages volunteerism.
-Perhaps, it is the camp that simply wants to get kids out into nature.
-Maybe it is the relief organization which brings supplies to those in need but nary is a word said about Jesus Christ.
+Perhaps it is the camp that simply wants to get kids out into nature.
+Maybe it is the relief organization which brings supplies to those in need, but nary is a word said about Jesus Christ.
 Of course, most would argue that there is no such thing as morally neutral.

-Regardless, I’ve got some who argue that there are more than 1.5 million non profit agencies in the country today.
-The majority of those tend to be “secular” or non religious.
+Regardless, I know some who argue that there are more than 1.5 million non-profit agencies in the country today.
+The majority of those tend to be “secular” or non-religious.
 Likewise, there are approximately 100,000 private foundations in the country today.
-The vast majority are non religious, secular funders.
-There are only about 4500 Christian foundations that take applications (See www.christianfoundationgrants.com).
+The vast majority are non-religious, secular funders.
+There are only about 4500 Christian foundations that take applications.
 In short, the argument is that a Christian should not fund a secular agency because there are plenty of secular funders.

 The question is an important one—particularly in the coming years.
 We see many Christian organizations and educational institutions struggling.
-Many secular institutions have built large endowments and the reality is that the Christian influence in this country is shrinking.
+Many secular institutions have built large endowments.
+And the reality is that the Christian influence in this country is shrinking.
 There is great need.